Lothumalla-Chandana03/cotton-disease-detection/README.md

 ## How to Use
 1. Upload a cotton leaf image.
 2. The model predicts the disease.
-3. Displays the result with Accuracy score.
+3. Displays the result with an Accuracy score.

 ##  Sample Prediction
 ## 📷 Sample Predictions